Illinois History Digital Imaging Grant Program Illinois State Library

 - Genealogical source materials of various types (excluding lineage charts) may be eligible for grant funding if they have historical value for researchers other than those from the immediate family.

 - Newspapers and high school/college yearbooks are not eligible formats under this grant offering.

 - If funding is available, materials that are not original source will be considered for inclusion.

 - The intent of this offering is to digitize, not create, original source materials.
 For example, the creation of recorded oral histories would not be appropriate under this offering.

 - Content created must be available freely to all via the web, without restriction or fee.
 A rights statement can be included, for example: The images in the XYZ collections may be viewed, downloaded and printed for personal or educational use, but commercial use is prohibited without permission.
 Questions may be directed to the library at email@example.com or (phone).

 The following expenditures for grant funding under this offering will be allowable:

-- Contracting for services with a vendor or other institution to outsource the scanning, indexing or the creation of metadata, transcripts or audio descriptions.
+- Contract for services with a vendor or other institution to outsource the scanning, indexing or the creation of metadata, transcripts or audio descriptions.

 - Hiring personnel to scan, index or create metadata, transcripts or audio descriptions.

-- Purchases of equipment/supplies/software are allowable if the applicant demonstrates the administrative capacity and expertise to digitize in-house; and if the applicant can demonstrate the capacity to continue the use of these items beyond the end of the grant, including identifying staff dedicated to the task of regularly adding content to the Illinois Digital Archives.
+- Purchase of equipment, supplies and software are allowable if the applicant demonstrates the administrative capacity and expertise to digitize in-house; and if the applicant demonstrates the capacity to continue the use of these items beyond the end of the grant, including identifying staff dedicated to the task of regularly adding content to the Illinois Digital Archives.